damianhakert/damianhakert.github.io/source/_posts/2015-08-13-towards-a-production-quality-open-source-git-lfs-server.markdown

 image_title: '/images/unsplash/FILENAME.jpg'
 ---

+## Update

-## Update: since GitLab 8.2 it [supports Git LFS](https://about.gitlab.com/2015/11/23/announcing-git-lfs-support-in-gitlab/)
+Since GitLab 8.2 we [supports Git LFS](https://about.gitlab.com/2015/11/23/announcing-git-lfs-support-in-gitlab/) in GitLab CE and EE.

+## Original article

 At GitLab we would love to be compatible with Git Large File Support (LFS).
 We plan to base our implementation on a reference implementation that is currently not in a production ready state.